TheoBerlin/Portfolio/index.md

 ## Portfolio
-Hello, this is the portfolio of Theo Holmqvist Berlin, a Swedish MSc student.
-I study a course called 'Master of Science in Game and Software Development'.
-Below are rendering techniques and other game programming-related implementations I've made over the last couple of years.
+Hello, this is the portfolio of Theo Holmqvist Berlin, a Swedish MSc graduate, and current render programmer at Massive Entertainment.
+This portfolio is outdated as it has not been updated since I graduated in 2021, and is not representative of my current level of competence.
+However, it offers a hint at my curiosity and versatility in the area of graphics and rendering.

 ### Volumetric Lighting
 I've many times thought volumetric lighting in games have a 'wow effect'.
 So I implemented it myself whilst learning Vulkan.
 In the screenshot below, a directional light in the sky is emitting volumetric light.